-The Common Application (informally known as the Common App) is an undergraduate college admission application that applicants may use to apply to any of 517 member colleges and universities in 47 states and the District of Columbia, as well as in Austria, France, Germany, Italy, Switzerland, and United Kingdom.
+The Common Application (informally known as the Common App) is an undergraduate college admission application that applicants may use to apply to any of over 1000 member colleges and universities in 50 states and the District of Columbia, as well as in Austria, France, Germany, Italy, Switzerland, and United Kingdom.

-E. Project Lead the Way
+F. Project Lead the Way